Simple Thai Mango Salad (10 Minutes)

 Substitutes

-- Mangos: If you can’t find fresh mangos, you can use frozen mango chunks, thawed.
-Find them in the freezer section of your grocery store.
+- Mangos: Can’t find fresh ones?
+Use frozen mango chunks, thawed (look for them in the freezer aisle).

-- Sweet chili sauce – instead, use honey (or maple syrup), red pepper flakes, garlic, and a touch of vinegar and soy sauce.
+- Sweet chili sauce – Mix honey (or maple syrup), red pepper flakes, garlic, a splash of vinegar, and soy sauce as a quick alternative.

-- Bean sprouts: Instead, use seeded chopped cucumber or canned water chestnuts for crunch.
+- Bean sprouts: Swap in chopped, seeded cucumber or canned water chestnuts for crunch.

 - Cilantro – substitute parsley or basil